dyninc/dyn-rb/README.md

-# Dyn SDK for Ruby - Developer Preview
+# Dyn SDK for Ruby

-NOTE: This is a developer preview - we welcome your feedback!
+NOTE: This SDK is brand new - we welcome your feedback!
 Please reach out via pull request or GitHub issue.

 Making DNS Updates as easy as: